Rochester Fringe Festival

-The Rochester Fringe Festival, held annually in Rochester, NY since 2012., is one of the three most-attended fringe festivals in the United States.
+The Rochester Fringe Festival, held annually in Rochester, NY since 2012, is one of the three most-attended fringe festivals in the United States.
 In 2019, the festival attracted more than 100,000 attendees.
 Held for 12 days in September, the festival features more than 500 performances -- more than a quarter of which are free of charge -- in established venues such as theatres, art galleries and cafes, as well as pop-up, site-specific shows in streets, parking lots, and tents throughout Rochester's East End and Neighborhood of the Arts districts near Downtown Rochester.

-Rochester Fringe is a member of the United States Association of Fringe Festivals.

-The festival's title sponsor is currently KeyBank.

 History

 2012

 In its first year -- held September 19–23 -- the First Niagara Rochester Fringe Festival featured more than 180 performances, and attracted more than 33,000 attendees during the course of its five-day run.
 Headliners included comedian Patton Oswalt, the Harlem Gospel Choir, and aerial dance troupe Bandaloop, which danced on the side of One HSBC Plaza at Manhattan Square Park.
 Bandaloop's performance was viewed by more than 10,000 people.